-The Company's products may only be marketed pursuant to a valid marketing authorization approval (MAA) for launch obtained through the conduct of successful clinical trials.
-In order to obtain an MAA, the Company, or its licensee, must demonstrate to the competent regulatory authorities, in particular the EMA and the FDA, the pharmaceutical quality of the products, their safety and their effectiveness for the targeted indications.
+The Company's products may only be marketed pursuant to a valid approval for market launch (AML) for launch obtained through the conduct of successful clinical trials.
+In order to obtain an AML, the Company, or its licensee, must demonstrate to the competent regulatory authorities, in particular the EMA and the FDA, the pharmaceutical quality of the products, their safety and their effectiveness for the targeted indications.
 Each agency has its own AML requirements, and approval in one geographical zone does not necessarily guarantee it will be obtained for other geographical zones.
 In particular, without FDA approval, it would be impossible for the Company to access the US market, which is the largest pharmaceutical market in the world in value.